white-label-development/DotNetCore/AspNetCoreMvc2/8-sports-store.md

 which is then passed to the IUrlHelper.Action method to generate the URL for the href attribute of the a elements that the tag helper produces.

 `<div page-url-category="@Model.CurrentCategory" ...`

+#### Services

+"Services are most commonly used to hide details of how interfaces are implemented from the components that depend on them"